rkitover/docker-shell-guide/README.md

 ### Docker Images

-Now that you have taken care of the preliminaries, I wil describe how to run shells in arbitrary linux distributions.
+Now that you have taken care of the preliminaries, I will describe how to run shells in arbitrary linux distributions.
 For the purposes of this guide, I am using my username `rkitover`, which you will substitute for your own.